e2eSolutionArchitect/academy/training/aws/aws-architect-masterclass.md

 ----------------------------
 ### Eligibility for attending this training program
 - IT working Professionals, University Graduates, and People interested in changing roles to IT
-- At least a very basic understanding of the Cloud. (e,g What is Cloud, Benefits of Cloud)
+- At least a very basic understanding of the AWS Cloud. (e,g What is Cloud, Benefits of Cloud)
 ----------------------------

-:dart: ### Pre-requisites:
+### :dart: Pre-requisites:
-- Candidate MUST have at least basic Cloud fundamental knowledge to join the Azure Bootcamp program (***Before*** the first day of class)
+- Candidate MUST have at least basic Cloud fundamental knowledge to join the AWS Architect Masterclass (***Before*** the first day of class)
+- Candidate needs to have a [GitHub](https://github.com/) account
 - Please make sure you can access the [AWS Management Console](https://console.aws.amazon.com/console/home?region=us-east-1)
 - Install Microsoft Visual Studio Code.
 Please [Click here](https://code.visualstudio.com/download) to download and Install
 - Learn Markdown documentation [here](https://www.markdownguide.org/cheat-sheet/)